Garfield: You buried me alive, you fat-shaming, loveless piece of milk toast!

 - Played with in Futurama comic: Professor Farnsworth meets his old crew who he thought had died in a vortex but really they survived.
 He thinks they're zombies but they confirm they are not.
 However, it turns out that three of them (Sheila, Sly, and Dr. Zoidberg the Second) were killed afterwards and replaced by holograms.
 Mender the robot, however, is real; in fact he's the one who killed them.

 - In The Walking Dead comics (as well in the TV adaptation), the survivor protagonists sometimes disguise themselves as walkers (wearing their clothes and even covering themselves with blood and skin) in order to walk unnoticed among them.
-This later goes Up to Eleven with the "Whisperers", a nomadic group of survivors who are disguised as walkers all the time.
+Then there's the "Whisperers", a nomadic group of survivors who are disguised as walkers all the time.

 - In Zombies en la Moneda, El Kila, one of the protagonists, meets a group of Chilean neo-Nazis.
 When they see that he is covered in blood (someone else's blood), they believe he is infected and will become a zombie, so they attack him.
 At that moment a military patrol sees them, mistakes the neo-Nazis for zombies, and ends up killing them all and saving El Kila.